wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/introduction.rst

 The WPILib System Identification Tool (SysId)
 ---------------------------------------------

 The WPILib system identification tool consists of the SysId application that runs on the user's PC and a routine that lives in the code running on the user's robot.
-The routine will generate control signals which user-defined callbacks will send to the motors being characterized, while the robot records data into a WPILog file.
+The routine will generate control signals which user-defined callbacks will send to the motors being characterized, while the robot records data into a log file.
 After the routine completes, the user will retrieve this file from the roboRIO and load it into SysId.
 SysId then processes the data and determines model parameters for the user's robot mechanism, as well as producing diagnostic plots.

 Included Tools
 ^^^^^^^^^^^^^^